graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `objectLike`

-Sets the given property to the given value on the given object, providing it exists, and returns the object, wrapped in a Just value when successful.
-Equivalent to evaluating o[prop] = value.
+Sets the given property to the given value on the given object, providing it exists, and returns the object, wrapped in a [`Just`](#Just) value when successful.
+Equivalent to evaluating `o[prop] = value`.
 The property will not be created when it doesn't exist on the object; nor will it be amended when the property is not writable, when it has no setter function, or when the object is frozen.
-In such cases, Nothing will be returned.
+In such cases, [`Nothing`](#Nothing) will be returned.

 Alternatively, one can use [`modify`](#modify) for a version that will throw in the above circumstances.
 Similarly, [`set`](#set) and [`safeSet`](#safeSet) can be used to both modify existing properties and create them